Judopay/JudoKitObjC/README.md

 The Judopay Objective-C SDK is a framework for integrating easy, fast and secure payments inside your app with Judopay.
 It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.
 If you are integrating your app in swift, we highly recommend using [JudoKit](https://github.com/Judopay/JudoKit).

 Use our UI components for a seamless user experience for card data capture.
-Minimise your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customised to match the look and feel of your app.
+Minimize your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customized to match the look and feel of your app.

 ## Requirements